Avila College

 The most rewarding aspect of working at Avila?

 Avila is a very special school.
 I love the Avila community.
 The staff are incredible people and amazing, dedicated, and experienced teachers.
 I learn every day from them.
 Teachers at Avila are always looking how to improve learning, how can things be done better.
-There is a lot of collegiality and support gaming staff.
-Our students are also beautiful.
+There is a lot of collegiality and support.
+Our students are also great to teach.
 They are kind and generous.
-I love walking through the corridors and catching up with students that I haven’t taught in the past years but they keep me in the loop about what is happening in their lives.
+I love walking through the corridors and catching up with students.

 Why did you choose to work in Catholic education?

 I don’t think I would be able to teach without God.
 God for me is at the centre of my teaching vocation.
-In fact, I changes careers because I felt God was calling me to become a teacher.
+In fact, I changed careers because I felt God was calling me to become a teacher.
 In the same way, I started teaching RE because I felt God calling me to do it.
 One of my biggest faults as a teacher is that I talk too much as sometimes (very often) I go on tangents while teaching.
 Very often, my faith will come into those stories.
 For me, an education without God is an incomplete education, like a table without a leg.
-I also went to a Catholic School in Colombia, and not always my faith has been at the front and centre of my life, but I believe the seed was the Catholic Education I received, which flourished later in my life when I needed it the most and has given me many blessings.
+I went to a Catholic School in Colombia and my faith has been at the front and centre of my life.
+I believe the seed was the Catholic Education I received, which flourished later in my life when I needed it the most and has given me many blessings.
 One of those: becoming a teacher.

 What makes Avila College a great learning community?